-How to Tell If My Aloe Plant Is Underwatered?
+How to Tell if Your Aloe Plant is Underwatered?

-If your Aloe plant is underwatered, it will have drooping and curled leaves.
+If your Aloe plant is not getting enough water, it will have drooping and curled leaves.
 The potting soil will be warm to touch and dry.
 There will be a distinct yellowing and browning at the tip of the leaves.
-In case your plant exhibits these signs, you must immediately remove it from its pot.

 Symptoms of Underwatered Aloe Vera

-Aloe Vera plants cannot tolerate dehydration for that long.
+Aloe Vera plants cannot tolerate dehydration for a long time.